Italian Brazilians: Prosperity

 Historically, Italians have been divided into two groups in Brazil.
 Those in Southern Brazil lived in rural colonies in contact with mostly other people of Italian descent.
 However, those in Southeast Brazil, the most populated region of the country, integrated into Brazilian society quite quickly.

 After some years working in coffee plantations, some immigrants earned enough money to buy their own land and become farmers themselves.
 Others left the rural areas and moved to cities, mainly São Paulo, Campinas, São Carlos and Ribeirão Preto.
 A very few became very rich in the process and attracted more Italian immigrants.
 In the early 20th century, São Paulo became known as the City of the Italians, because 31% of its inhabitants were of Italian nationality in 1900.
 The city of São Paulo had the second-highest population of people with Italian ancestry in the world at this time, after only Rome.
 In Campinas, street signs in Italian were common, a large commercial and services sector owned by Italian Brazilians developed, and more than 60% of the population had Italian surnames.

 Italian immigrants were very important to the development of many big cities in Brazil, such as São Paulo, Porto Alegre, Curitiba and Belo Horizonte.
 Bad conditions in rural areas made thousands of Italians move there.
 Most of them became laborers and participated actively in the industrialization of Brazil in the early 20th century.
-Others became investors, bankers and industrialists, such as Count Matarazzo, whose family became the richest industrialists in São Paulo byholding of more than 200 industries and businesses.
+Others became investors, bankers and industrialists, such as Count Matarazzo, whose family became the richest industrialists in São Paulo by holding more than 200 industries and businesses.
 In Rio Grande do Sul, 42% of the industrial companies have Italians roots.